canonical/vanilla-framework/templates/docs/patterns/navigation.md

 ## Import

-To import just navigation or sub-navigation component into your project, copy snippets below and include it in your main Sass file.
+To import just navigation component into your project, copy snippets below and include it in your main Sass file.

 ```scss
 // import Vanilla and include base mixins